 A student in grades 9-12 will be advanced a grade level based on the number of course credits earned.
-[See Grade-Level Classification on page 55.]
+[See Grade-Level Classification on page Error!
+Bookmark not defined..]

 Students will also have multiple opportunities to retake EOC assessments.
-[See Graduation on page 56 and Standardized Testing on page 84.]
+[See Graduation on page 58 and Standardized Testing on page 87.]